jmservera/hassio-mqtt-proxy/README.md

 # hassio-mqtt-proxy

+> Warning! this project is in the first phase of development and is not functional at all

 A simple mqtt proxy to send data to Home Assistant.
 It creates a device for marking the proxy as enabled when running.

 We are using virtual environment, to develop do: